ballerina-platform/ballerina-dev-website/swan-lake/integration-technology-tools/edi-tool.md

 ### Code generation usage

-The below command generates all Ballerina records and parsing functions required for working with data in the given EDI schema, and writes those into the file specified in the output path.
+The below command generates all Ballerina records and parsing functions required for working with data in the given EDI schema and writes those into the file specified in the output path.

 ```
 $ bal edi codegen <EDI schema path> <output path>